Thenafi/medcaped/README.md

 2. Get the HTML page source (for bs4 script only)
 3. Extract the data

-Future plane - make the read me great
+Future plane - make the readme great, make the code more stable - more clean